Original post from September 27th, 2012.

 “I think I have a problem”

 And no one knew.
-No confrontations, no raised eyebrows.
+No confrontations, no raised eyebrows, no one told me I should cut back.
 But, the hiding was becoming a full-time job.
 And one that I didn’t want anymore.
 So, if no one knew, and I was doing a good job of controlling it (or so I convinced myself), then I didn’t have to quit.
 Right?
 I mean I didn’t have a “rock bottom” that we always hear about.
 My life was great.
 All I did was drink too much.
 No DUI’s.
 No arrests.
 No tragic story whatsoever.

 So what changed?